sleeyax/stremio-addons/README.md

 The target addon(s) should now each have a `build` directory next to the `src` directory, containing the transpiled javascript files.
 To run a debug server for instance, you would usually run `node build/server.js` to start it.

 ### Docker
 This repository is docker-ready with [docker compose](https://docs.docker.com/compose/).
 To get all addons up and running in production, enter `docker-compose up -d` in your terminal and you should be ready to go!
-(Don't forget asjust your `.env` files in each addon directory so all environment variables are set up properly)
+(Don't forget adjust your `.env` files in each addon directory so all environment variables are set up properly)

 ### Conventions
 #### Commit messages